KipCollo/ToolsCorn/DevOps/configs/Ansible/Readme.md

 # Ansible

-Ansible is an open-source automation tool used for configuration management,application deployment,provisioning and task automation.
+Ansible is an open-source automation tool used for configuration management,application deployment,cloud provisioning,intra-service orchestration and task automation.When used as configuration management tool,it is used to store current state of our systems and help us maintain that state,makes changes and deployments faster,removing potential for human error.

+`Configuration Management`:It is a process for maintaining computer systems,servers and software in desired consistent state.

 ## How Ansible Works